antoinetteboyle/Project-1/README.md

 We created a repository on Github and utilised branches to write our own code.
 We then merged each branch code into the main repository.

-## Findings - Crime in Victoria
+## Findings

-We were allocted four teams members to our project group.
-Together we searched publically available data sets and choose recent "Victorian crime statistics" for data analysis.
-Finalysing about 4 questions, we performed an initial analysis on this data using advanced excel techniques.
-We set about interrogating this data using python code in Jupyter Notebook.
-We utilised a number of modules including python, numpy, scipys, pandas, matplotlib and API's.
-We created a repository on Github and utilised branches to write our own code.
-We then merged each branch code into the main repository.
-Direction to get around our repository:

-- Original source data is in [Data folder](/../main/Data/)
-- Cleaned data resulted of our work is in [Output_data folder](/../main/Output_data/)
-- Our main repository includes our [program code](/../main/Scripts/)
+Our main repository includes our [program code](/../main/Scripts/)

+Our main repository includes our program code, a PowerPoint Presentation and a write-up or presentation pack.
-- Answers to the forementioned questions are documented in [report](/../main/Write_up_report.docx)
+Answers to the forementioned questions are documented in [report](/../main/Write_up_report.docx)

-- For summary of finding, please refer to [PowerPoint Presentation](/../main/Crime_Victoria_PowerPoint_Presentation.pptx)
+For summary of finding, please refer to [PowerPoint Presentation](/../main/Crime_Victoria_PowerPoint_Presentation.pptx)

 ## Getting additional information